Magn3to/Principals/README.md

 ## Why is it important to collect the individuals personal information?

  - [ ] Using personal information to any transactions
- - [ ] Personal photo ID information are not needed unless collecting the goods from any PB stores
+ - [ ] Personal photo ID information are not needed unless collecting the goods from a physical store

  ## Principal 5: Storage and security of personal information